 If you’d like to stretch your legs, the Fenland Trail is a leisurely walk that takes hikers on a 2-kilometre (1.2-mile) loop through the marshlands near the Vermilion Lakes.
 The level trail, mostly on boardwalks and well groomed gravel, starts just off of Mt Norquay road or along Vermilion Lakes Road.
 As it winds its way through white spruce forests, you might spot some of the wildlife that reside in the marsh, such as moose, elk, beavers, a variety of bird species, and the occasional bear.

 See the lakes and scenery from a different perspective by renting a canoe, kayak, or stand up paddleboard.
-Available for rent by the Banff Canoe Club on Bow Avenue, paddle down the meandering waters of Echo Creek and Forty Mile Creek into the Vermilion Lakes.
-The slow moving waterways are suitable for anyone to explore by canoe.
+Available for rent from multiple providers in town, paddle down the meandering waters of Echo Creek and Forty Mile Creek into the Vermilion Lakes.
+The slow moving waterways are suitable for anyone to explore by canoe, kayak or SUP.